NuGet/docs.microsoft.com-nuget/docs/consume-packages/Reinstalling-and-Updating-Packages.md

 ---
-title: Reinstalling and Updating NuGet Packages | Microsoft Docs
+title: Reinstalling and Updating NuGet Packages
+description: Details on when it's necessary to reinstall and update packages, as with broken package references in Visual Studio.
 author: kraigb
 ms.author: kraigb
-manager: ghogen
+manager: douge
 ms.date: 12/07/2017
-ms.topic: article
+ms.topic: conceptual
-ms.prod: nuget
-ms.technology: null
-description: Details on when it's necessary to reinstall and update packages, as with broken package references in Visual Studio.
-keywords: NuGet package installation, NuGet package reinstallation, NuGet package restore, updating package, restoring packages, fixing broken references ms.reviewer:
+ms.reviewer:
-- karann-msft
+  - karann
-- unniravindranathan
+  - unnir
 ms.workload:
+  - dotnet
- - "dotnet"
+  - dotnetcore
- - "aspnet"
+  - aspnet
 ---

 # How to reinstall and update packages